Release Process and Timelines

 to release takes; a smaller release will take less time than a larger release.
 You

-must notify the LEMDO Team at least two calendar months ahead of your desired release
+must notify the LEMDO team at least three calendar months ahead of your desired release

-date.
-The feasibility of your release will depend on other tasks in the LEMDO Teamʼs
+your release will depend on other tasks in the LEMDO team’s workflow.
+The precise

 Before you can plan what needs to be done to ensure that your files are ready to be